aiplanethub/5-week-deep-learning-bootcamp/week-1/1055-Session Slide: Introduction to Neural Networks & its working.md

 *   **TensorFlow:**&#x20;
     * Google’s DL framework.&#x20;
-    * Can also work on ioS and Android
+    * Can also work on iOS and Android
 * **Pytorch:**&#x20;
   * Operates with a dynamically updated graph.
 It allows you to make changes to the architecture in the process.
 * **Sonnet:**